Using separable non-negative matrix factorization techniques for the analysis of time-resolved Raman spectra: Mathematical background

 While an \emph{exact} interference-free set of characteristic frequencies is in general impossible, the interference can be \emph{numerically} small or even zero if the corresponding base frequencies of the characteristic bands are sufficiently far apart.
 Algebraically, it means that instead of the exact separability condition~\eqref{eqn:sepnmf}, our problem is properly described by a \emph{near-separable} problem, meaning that

 Here we interpret the matrix $N_I$ as \emph{noise} originating from interference of the species at frequencies at which some species is strongly dominant in comparison with the other species.
 If $\|N_I\|$ is small, the original factors $W, H$ may be well approximated by applying an algorithm for separable NMF to $M$.
-Quantitative investigations on the allowable noise for some algorithms is given in~\cite{GillisVavasis:2012, Gillis:2013, GillisLuce:2013} in a purely mathematical context.
+Quantitative investigations on the allowable noise for some algorithms have been persued in a purely mathematical context.\cite{GillisVavasis:2012, Gillis:2013, GillisLuce:2013}

 In Section~\ref{sec:move_bands}, we provide a numerical study on a model problem that shows the effect of growing $\norm{N_I}$ on the overall approximation quality.

 So far we considered only ideal, noise free data measurements.
 Real experimental data involve measurement noise, and hence

 where we assume the noise to be purely additive, i.e. $N_M$ is componentwise non-negative.
 Algebraically, the measurement noise is no different from the noise arising from interference.
 The effect of measurement noise is studied numerically in Section~\ref{sec:noisebench}.